- Interview with L. Todd Thomas, Associate Professor of Leadership, DeVos Graduate School of Management, Northwood University

 Large plants that want managers to have extensive responsibilities may prefer those with an MBA.
 Some schools also offer a dual degree option that allows managers to earn their MBA alongside a related degree, such as the master of industrial engineering.
 According to the BLS, "At large plants, where managers have more oversight responsibilities, employers may look for managers who have a Master of Business Administration (MBA) or a graduate degree in industrial management."

 Management analysts often work as consultants to address a specific problem or goal within an organization.
 They may gather data, interview employees and review current policies as they work to develop procedures to increase business efficiency and productivity.

 While not all management jobs require an MBA, getting an advanced degree may be a smart move for Midwest business professionals.
-Thomas says graduates will find plenty of businesses seeking people with management experience who can help their business grow during these boom years.
+Thomas says graduates should find plenty of businesses seeking people with management experience who can help their business grow during these boom years.